Own-Data-Privateer/hoardy-mail/README.md

   - `--batch-size INT`
   : batch FETCH at most this many bytes of RFC822 messages at once; RFC822 messages larger than this will be fetched one by one (i.e. without batching); essentially, this controls the largest possible number of bytes you will have to re-download if connection to the server gets interrupted while `imaparms` is batching (default: 4194304)

-- delivery settings:
-  - `--mda COMMAND`
-  : shell command to use as an MDA to deliver the messages to (required for `fetch` subcommand)
-    `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc.
-    `maildrop` from Courier Mail Server project is a good KISS default.

 - folder search filters:
   - `--all-folders`
   : operate on all folders (default)